mhvwerts/randommw/README.md

 ### Selection of included RNGs

-The random number generators included in `randommw.c` were chosen on basis of published reports of statistical quality and speed, support in the scientific literature, and availability of clear and working C source code, aiming for diversity of the underlying algorithms.
+The random number generators included in `randommw.h` were chosen on basis of published reports of statistical quality and speed, support in the scientific literature, and availability of clear and working C source code, aiming for diversity of the underlying algorithms.
 It is not our aim to have an exhaustive collection of RNGs, but a well-chosen set of modern 'scientific grade' RNGs that allows for running simulation code using different RNGs to check consistency.

 | RNG         |   native output   | state memory  | arithmetic ops.  |